Gnitry/docker-autossh-raw/README.md

-Lightweight AutoSSH Docker container with simple configuration.
+Lightweight AutoSSH Docker image with simple configuration.
 The main advantage over other implementations is possibility to set multiple ports forwarding.

 ### Configuration: